AzerPUG/DruidOnly-Raids/README.md

 # Pre-Event Meeting.
 It is mandatory to have a meeting with Tex, the Raid Leader, somewhere in the week before the event.
 This meeting is to make sure you know the AddOns and have them prepared.
 That you are up to date with our rules.
 That you have your character (almost) fully prepped.
 And to answer any questions you might have, still.
 There will also be a general meeting of the Druids.
 This general meeting will also talk over the important things and may count as your mandatory meeting with Tex!
 We strongly suggest you to attend this meeting, but it is not mandatory.
+This meeting will be June 12th, 2021, at 19:00 Server Time, in the AzerPUG Discord.
+It should last under an hour, but as with (almost) all our events, we often have people sticking around longer afterwards, which you are more than welcome to do as well!

 # Filming and Streaming.
 The event will be streamed on the offical AzerPUG Twitch.
 A video will be created and put on the official AzerPUG YouTube after wards as well.